Posted by C Jones on Thu, Nov 1st, 2018

-It is hard to imagine running a hotel without offering Wi-Fi service today.
-Users have come to expect Wi-Fi as a standard amenity when staying overnight.
+Secure Wi-Fi is now something users have come to expect at hotels.
+Wi-Fi as a standard amenity when staying overnight at a hotel.
 It’s reported that guests bring on average three mobile devices with them when checking into a hotel.
 They expect all devices to connect quickly and work well whether responding to emails, streaming movies or facetiming.

 This first step isn’t necessarily about protecting your guests from hackers or malware threats.
 It’s actually about protecting your own network.
 The last thing you want is anonymous users accessing your servers and workstations using the guest Wi-Fi.
 The guest Wi-Fi must be implemented as a separate network that is clearly segmented from your business network.
 You can segment your network using a series of virtual local area networks (VLANs).
 Most any enterprise grade switch today has the ability to create multiple VLANs.
 You can create VLANs for the following instances: